All Collections

 Top 64

 Only a maximum two (2) eligible teams per school can make playoffs.
 If both teams from the same school make it to the Semi-Finals in the Playoff bracket, they will be paired up against one another regardless of which side of the bracket they are currently on.
-The Playoff bracket will be adjusted accordingly before the Semi-Finals match day without affecting the match day schedule.
+The Playoff bracket will be adjusted before the semi-final match day without affecting the scheduled match time.

 Qualifying teams will compete in a single-elimination tournament until only two (2) teams remain.
-Playoff match formats between each team will be dependent on the esport title teams are participating in.
+Playoff match formats between each team will depend on the title that teams are participating in.

-This match consists of the top two teams from each league as decided by Playoffs.
-The finals match format will be dependent on the esport title teams are participating in.
+This match consists of the top two teams from each league as decided by 5.2.3 Playoffs.
+The Finals match format will depend on the title that teams participating in.

 5.3 Regular Season Tiebreakers